BlueBoxWare/LibGDXGradlePlugin/README-kotlin.md

 ```

 ## Generating multiple texture packs
-If you want to create multiple texture packs, you can use `texturePacks { }` block.
+If you want to create multiple texture packs, you can use a `texturePacks { }` block.

 The following example creates 3 tasks: pack**Game**Textures, pack**Menu**Textures and pack**GameOver**Textures:
 ```kotlin